 Important Winter 2021 update

 In alignment with Waterloo's COVID-19 pandemic response, Enterprise Co-op for the winter 2021 term will be delivered virtually.

 For important updates and more information about how COVID-19 is impacting Waterloo operations, please visit the main Coronavirus Information page.

 Application deadline notice

 Applications for Stream 1 are now open.
-Stream 2 is not available for winter 2021.
+Stream 2 is not available for spring 2021.

 E Co-op is open to students from all faculties.